AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 In the above screenshot, the `p` element has been given a label of Paragraph, and `codeblock` is given a label of Code Block along with some other elements..
 If you select the **Use only above elements** option, then only the valid elements \(at current insertion point\) from this list will be shown in the **Insert element** dialog box.

-In the following screenshot, only 3 out of 4 configured elements from the previous screenshot are shown at the current context:
+In the following screenshot, only 3 out of 4 configured elements from the previous screenshot are shown in the current context:

    ![](images/editor-setting-insert-element-list.PNG){width="300" align="left"}